 In general a system will consist of both geometric and diffractive orbits.
 In that case, the full dynamical zeta function is the product of the geometric zeta function and the diffractive one.
-The diffractive weights are typically smaller by order $O(1/\sqrt{k})$ but for small k they can be numerically competitive so that there is a significant diffractive effect on the low-lying spectrum.
+The diffractive weights are typically smaller by order $O(1/\sqrt{k})$ but for small k they can be numerically Figure 29.7: The even resonances of the wedge scatterer of fig. 29.4 plotted in the complex k-plane, with L = 1.
+The exact resonances are represented as circles and their semiclassical approximations as crosses.

+competitive so that there is a significant diffractive effect on the low-lying spectrum.
 It might be expected that higher in the spectrum, the effect of diffraction is weaker due to the decreasing weights.
-However, it should be pointed out that an analysis of the situation for creeping diffraction [30.7] concluded that the diffraction is actually more important higher in the spectrum due to the fact that an ever greater fraction of the orbits need to be corrected for diffractive effects.
+However, it should be pointed out that an analysis of the situation for creeping diffraction [29.7] concluded that the diffraction is actually more important higher in the spectrum due to the fact that an ever greater fraction of the orbits need to be corrected for diffractive effects.
 The equivalent analysis has not been done for edge diffraction but a similar conclusion can probably be expected.